 There are no NGOs at Nyachikadza and no outside interventions of any kind, not even on Covid-19.

-Radio signals from Malawi are rare, although signals from Mozambique can be picked up.
+Radio signals from Malawi are rare, although people can pick up signals from Mozambique.
 There is no mobile phone network.
-Some areas have an unreliable, spill-over network.
+Some areas have an unreliable spill-over network.